 This weird account is totally fictional, but it bears a striking resemblance to how investing in stock market index funds really works.
 Actually, by viewing the real stock market through the lens of this model, we’ve been able to get great results and make a lot of money over time.

 Of course, this isn’t a perfect model**.
 The real market isn’t based on a random number generator — it reacts to actual events in the world.
-But strangely enough, if you pretend that the stock market behaves like a random number generator, you’re actually likely to become a better investor.
-We’ll see how by the end of this article.
+But those events themselves are unpredictable, so if you pretend that the stock market behaves like a random number generator, you’re actually likely to become a better investor.
+Let’s see how that would work.

 Note: We are not financial advisors.
 We’re just a couple of bloggers honestly sharing what has worked for us.
 This article contains personal opinions for your consideration, not professional financial advice.
 Check out our Disclosures page for more information.